devangi2000/devangi2000/README.md

 <br />
 <br />

-Hello folks, I'm Devangi Purkayastha, a Machine Learning and Deep Learning aficionado with works in the same 🚀.
+Hello folks, I'm Devangi Purkayastha, a Machine Learning and Deep Learning aficionado with works in these domains 🚀.
 I'm proficient in C, C++, Python, HTML, CSS.
 I've worked extensively on projects using TensorFlow, Keras and PyTorch deep-learning libraries and am familiar with Flask and Streamlit.
 Besides, I'm also an ardent technical writer and would love to collaborate on ML/DL research papers/projects.
 Feel free to reach out and talk about ideas!